Esteban Sarmiento: Biography

-Legal Actions Against Discrimination
+Legal actions against discrimination

 Sarmiento filed a lawsuit against Queens College claiming that the college's refusal to grant him interviews in 1999 and 2000 for associate professor employment was motivated by racial discrimination and thus a violation of Title VII of the Civil Rights Act of 1964.
 In 2005, a U.S. District Court ruled against Sarmiento.
 The court noted that while Sarmiento was qualified for the job, Queens College demonstrated that other candidates were more qualified and race was not a factor in their decisions.
 For example, among the job requirements was an emphasis on human anatomy and anthropology, while Sarmiento's emphasis had been on non-human primates.
 At the time Sarmiento had 10 years of teaching experience in anatomy in Universities throughout the world.
 The court also ruled that Sarmiento submitted inadequate syllabi and other candidates had superior teaching experience.
 Later in 2005, an appeals court upheld the district court decision.